CU-ESIIL/pre-innovation-summit-training/docs/2_R_and_Py_bilingualism/code/code_demo/bilingualism.md

 statistical analysis capabilities, or an R user interested in exploring the world of web development and artificial intelligence, this guide will help you become bilingual in R and Python.

+## Try it yourself!

+We have hidden most of the code in this notebook so that you can try to work it out yourself first if you like.
+We challenge you to pick the coding language you are least familiar with and try writing these workflows.
+If you need help, you can look at the code in the more familiar language, or check out our version in the less familiar for hints.

 ## How to get help